Project-Cepi/project-cepi.github.io/docs/tools/npc.md

 # NPC

-The NPC system allows for respawnable mobs, whether it's a shop NPC that respawns infinietly,
+The NPC system allows for respawnable mobs, whether it's a shop NPC that respawns infinitely,

 or a walking civillian in a city.